-What is Panna Cotta Made of?
+What Is Panna Cotta Made Of?

 If you're unfamiliar with what panna cotta is, it's a cold Italian custard--smooth, creamy, and utterly delicious.
 It's essentially a pudding consisting of sweetened cream that is thickened with gelatin.